Not many people know this but humans remain stuck at the mental age where they received the least love from their parents.

 After the early years (2-4 years) the child gradually develops self-control.
 He/she (we’ll use ‘she’ from now on for the sake of convenience) learns to walk and to talk.
 Her motor skills are also developing at this age.

 So if she is neglected by her parents, and is expected to do things which are out of the scope of her abilities, then the child (she) might develop a constant feeling of shame.

 But on the other hand, if the parents are too overprotective, then she will never be able to learn the hard lessons of life.
 Also, she will start to doubt her own ability to do things.
 She will start seeking approval from others and in the long run, this can cause many mental health problems.

 The next phase is between 4-6 years.
-This is the prime period of the development of the meaningful sense of the world.
+This is the prime period of the development of a meaningful sense of the world.
 The child will have infinite questions for you.
 There will be a ‘why’ and a ‘how’ with each and everything.